henrysky/MyGaiaDB/README.rst

 --------------------------------
 Here are some post installation scripts (each only need to be ran once on each computer you store the data).
 **Each sctipt will generate large sized file(s)**.
 You can simply run ``python scripts/{name-of-the-script}.py``.
-Moreover if you are using a shared computing server, only one user need to run the scripts and share **MY_ASTRO_DATA** to other user.
+Moreover if you are using a shared computing server, only one user need to run the scripts and share **MY_ASTRO_DATA** folder path to other user so they can setup their own enviroment variable **MY_ASTRO_DATA** to that folder too.
 Multiple users can use the SQL database at the same time as long as you have set permission correctly so no accidential delete or modification.

 -   | `scripts/gen_gaia_sql_dataset.py`_
-    | Script to generate `gaia_source_lite` table (same as ``gaia_source_lite`` on `Gaia Archive`_ with addition of ``grvs_mag``) along with 2MASS and ALLWISE best neightbour table into a singele SQL database
+    | Script to generate ``gaia_source_lite`` table (same layout as ``gaia_source_lite`` on `Gaia Archive`_ with addition of ``grvs_mag``) along with 2MASS and ALLWISE best neightbour table into a singele SQL database
     | This script will also do indexing on commonly used column.
 The whole script will take ~20 hours to run.
 -   | `scripts/gen_gaia_astro_param_sql_dataset.py`_
     | Script to generate a stripped down version of ``astrophysical_parameters`` table into a singele SQL database